The Center for Life Beyond Reed

 During, and after, the internship you agree to:

 • participate in the reflection process over the summer as requested by the Center for Life Beyond Reed.
-This includes graduated seniors, and will include an orientation before the internship begins.
-The orientation will likely be online and asynchronous.
+This includes recent graduates, and may include an orientation activity before the internship begins.
+Any orientation will likely be online and asynchronous.

 Travel Restrictions